(Click here to read what IAPD and its Environmental Committee is doing)

 - By using plastics in their packaging, product manufacturers save enough energy every year to power a city of 1 million homes for 3-1/2 years.

-Following are some fast facts on plastics in the waste stream:
+Fast facts on plastics in the waste stream:

 - Without plastics, the total volume of packaging waste would increase by around 160 percent.